Chymyst/chymyst-core/docs/chymyst01.md

 // inject molecules representing the initial state: t1() + t2() + t3() + t4() + t5()
 f12() + f23() + f34() + f45() + f51()
+// Now reactions will start and print to the console.
 ```

 Note that an `h + f + f` reaction will consume a “hungry philosopher” molecule and two “fork” molecules, so these three molecules will not be present in the soup during the time interval taken by the `h + f + f` reaction.